The McCormick martingale optimal transport: McCormick relaxation

 \subsubsection{The strong duality}

-It is well known that the dual formulation of the classical MOT corresponds to a semi-static hedging strategy, comprising the sum of static vanilla portfolios and dynamic delta positions \citep{beiglbock2013model}.
+It is well known that the dual formulation of the classic MOT corresponds to a semi-static hedging strategy, comprising the sum of static vanilla portfolios and dynamic delta positions \citep{beiglbock2013model}.
 A natural question arises regarding the impact of the McCormick relaxation on the hedging portfolio.

 In an informal manner, one can derive the dual problem by considering the Lagrange multipliers method and interchanging the infimum with the supremum.
 We introduce the multipliers as follows, having reduced $w_1(x_{1:N}, y_t) = w_2(x_{1:N}, y_t) = w(x_{1:N}, y_t)$: \begin{enumerate}[label={(\arabic*)}] \item $\phi_t$ and $\varphi_t$, $1 \leq t \leq N$ denote potential functions testing the marginal constraints for $\mu_t$ and $\nu_t$, respectively.
 In financial terms, they can be interpreted as a portfolio of static vanilla options; \item $\alpha_t$ and $\beta_t$, $1 \leq t \leq N-1$ test the martingale condition for $X$ and $Y$, respectively.
-They represent self-financing trading strategies in the risky assets; \item $\gamma_{t, i}$, $1 \leq t \leq N-1$, $1 \leq i \leq 8$, are multipliers for the McCormick relaxation of the causality condition; \item $\eta_{t, i}$, $1 \leq t \leq N-1$, $1 \leq i \leq 8$ are multipliers for the McCormick relaxation of the anticausality condition; \item $\kappa$ and $\theta$ are the multipliers for the upper and lower bounds, respectively. \end{enumerate} Constraints in the dual problem consist of the following components: \begin{enumerate}[label={(\arabic*)}] \item The subhedging condition in the sense that
+They represent self-financing trading strategies in the risky assets; \item $\gamma_{t, i}$, $1 \leq t \leq N-1$, $1 \leq i \leq 8$, are multipliers for the McCormick relaxation of the causality condition; \item $\eta_{t, i}$, $1 \leq t \leq N-1$, $1 \leq i \leq 8$ are multipliers for the McCormick relaxation of the anticausality condition; \item $\kappa$ and $\theta$ are the multipliers for the upper and lower bounds, respectively. \end{enumerate} Appendix \ref{appen:derive_dual} provides an outline for deriving the dual problem.
+Constraints in the dual problem consist of the following components: \begin{enumerate}[label={(\arabic*)}, leftmargin=*] \item The subhedging condition in the sense that